 M.2 interface is a new generation interface standard tailored for Ultrabooks.
 This interface is usually used in SSDs.
 M.2 interface has two types: B key and M key.
 B key has 5 pins and M key has 6 pins.

 On the market, there are few M.2 SSDs with only B key.
 M.2 SSDs with M key or B plus M keys are more popular.

 If you want to know more about M.2 SSD or SATA SSD, you can refer to the following post:

 This article explains deeply what SATA SSD and M.2 SSD are.
 It touches upon SATA Bus standard, PCI-E Bus standard, AHCI protocol, and NVMe protocol.
-It explains the difference about them.

 Size: In general, laptops use 2.5-inch hard drives and desktops use 3.5-inch hard drives.
 However, if the hard drive interface is mSATA, M.2, or PCI (these interfaces are usually used in laptops), the size will be much smaller.

 Thickness: The last factor is thickness.
 The early 2.5 or 3.5-inch hard drives reached 9.
 5mm, but the current hard drives are basically 7mm thick.
 A thinner hard drive can fit in a deeper bay.
 On the contrary, a thicker hard drive can seldom fit in a shallow bay.